locchh/sw-tutorial/docs/skillset/common_questions.md

 ## CodeBase

-1. What is the overall purpose and functionality of this codebase?
+1. What is the overall purpose and functionality (features) of this codebase?

 2. What is the architecture and high-level structure of the codebase?